mvolkmann/MyUnixEnv/notes/ti-84-notes.md

 To graph all equations simultaneously instead of in sequence, press mode and select SIMUL.

+To determine the value of y for a given value of x in a graph, press 2nd calc, select value, enter a value for x, and press enter.
+No y value will be displayed if there is a discontinuity at the x value.

-To find y intercepts
+To find minimum values, maximum values, or y intercepts

 - press 2nd calc
-- select zero
+- select minimum, maximum, or zero (for y intercepts)
-- press left or right to move the cursor to the left of an intercept
+- press left or right to move the cursor just to the left of the expected value
 - press enter
-- press left or right to move the cursor to the right of the intercept
+- press left or right to move the cursor just to the right of the expected value
 - press enter
-- press enter again to guess the intercept using a numerical analysis technique
+- press enter again to guess the value using a numerical analysis technique
-- repeat for other y intercepts
+- repeat for other values

 To zoom in or out on a graph